Kristina01111000/Drws_site/README.md

 - figure out if template colors can be changed, or if that is it
 - try multiple templates and send them to him
 	- sent him one waiting on feedback

+See if i can change button outline in emails
+He likes the black and white background email
+Put the links in